bcgov/citz-imb-actions-pipeline-demo/README.md

 # FIN

 Congratulations.
-If you've gotten this far in the instructions provided, you have either skipped all the instructions or you've successfully integrated this pipeline into your forked Github repository and are (successfully!) deploying a Nodejs Express API to Openshift DEV, TEST and PROD namespaces.
+If you've gotten this far in the instructions provided, you have either skipped all the instructions to find out how the story ends, or you've successfully integrated this pipeline into your forked Github repository and are (successfully!) deploying a Nodejs Express API to Openshift DEV, TEST and PROD namespaces.

 As previously stated, this pipeline should be completely agnostic to your project and the technologies you choose in order to develop any given